What Is A Survival Seed Bank & Why Do I Need One?

 Oxygen Absorbers & Silica Gel Packets

 Using oxygen absorbers and silica gel packets in your storage containers increases the storage life of seeds.
-Seeds store best in a low oxygen, low humidity, and low temperature environment.
+Seeds store best in low oxygen, low humidity, and low-temperature environments.
 Oxygen absorbers help remove oxygen from the container for a year, possibly longer.
 Once you open the container, it is a good idea to replace with a new oxygen absorber.
 Silica gel packets absorb moisture, preventing humidity inside your storage container.
 Used together with refrigeration or freezing, these products help increase the storage life of your survival seed bank.

 Start by ordering, storing, and using your survival seed bank properly:

 - Order heirloom seeds for vegetables, herbs, and fruits that you enjoy

 - Keep seeds dry and out of sunlight

 - Place packets of seeds in an airtight container

 - Add an oxygen absorbing packet and/or silica gel packet to increase storage life